 Truck equipment is the bread and butter of the trucking company.

 Managing trucks correctly may help the company to succeed in the trucking industry.
 But, if not, they can harm the company's financial situation.

 If they break down too often or if they consume too much fuel, this issue increases the company expenses, which decreases its chances of competing with others that work on improving the efficiency of their trucks.

 Expenses are a burden for any trucking company.
-So, if a trucking company wants to succeed, it needs to control its expenses.
+So, if a trucking company wants to succeed, it needs to improve its trucking business management skills.
 Some of the expenses can see in the below list.

 - Fuel expenses (mileage, fuel cost, fuel economy, anticipated routes, etc)

 - Road use taxes (varies by state, charged through IFTA)

 - Anticipated delays and layovers

 - Tolls, scales, and other load-specific expenses